 login_hint parameter to pre-select either BankID Netcentric or BankID on Mobile.
 See Login Hints under identity providers for more details.

-After the end user has selected their preferred IDP, or in the case of preselection through login hints, the end user will authenticate with this IDP.
-As described in the section for identity providers, we currently offer BankID Netcentric and BankID on Mobile.
+After the end user has selected their preferred method, or in the case of preselection through login hints, the end user will authenticate themselves.

 |Step||BankID Netcentric||BankID on Mobile|